'Off site' arsenic contamination a growing public concern in Yellowknife

 Arsenic 'hot spots' in Ndilo

-According to a 1999 study, the arsenic concentrations in soil in Ndilo ranges up to more than thirty times the Canadian guideline limit for arsenic in residential areas.
+According to a 1999 study, the arsenic concentrations in soil in Ndilo ranges up to more than 30 times the Canadian guideline limit for arsenic in residential areas.

 "What would the response from everybody be if that hot spot was known to be at the corner of Mildred Hall School?," said Erasmus, referring to an elementary school in downtown Yellowknife.
 "What would it be if it was at St. Pat's (high school).
 Would it be any different?"